TECHNICAL I ELECTRIC MOTOR CONTROLS

 However, when starting, there's no back e.m.f, so the current depends on the configuration used.

-If a large electric motor is started in a delta configuration (which has low resistance), too much current will flow, potentially damaging the motor.
+If a large electric motor is started in a delta configuration (which has low impedance), too much current will flow, potentially damaging the motor.
 Hence, starting in a star configuration is necessary.

-On the other hand, running a large electric motor in a star configuration (which has high resistance) would reduce the current due to the additional resistance from the back e.m.f.
+On the other hand, running a large electric motor in a star configuration (which has high impedance) would reduce the current.
 Therefore, a delta configuration is needed for running.

 This is why large electric motors are started in star and then switched to delta to run.

-If properly installed, the response time to fault and operations is very short.
+If properly installed, the response time to faults and operations is very short.

-It offers protection to electric motors by automatic switching off the electric motor in event of fault.
+It offers protection to electric motors by automatically switching off the electric motor in the event of a fault.

-It provides a safe invironment to people working with the electric motor.
+It provides a safe environment to the people working with the electric motor.

 It is a complex circuit, difficult to understand, and to install.